 If members of this minority group wanted to migrate, they had to hold visas for countries or states that would accept them.
 Their preferred destinations, England, Canada and the United States, would not grant the required visas, and so Jan was instructed to investigate other options.

-Jan’s diligence resulted in his brokering an arrangement with the government of Ecuador, which issued visas to a number of Jan’s immediate clients.
+Jan’s diligence resulted in his brokering an arrangement with the government of Ecuador, which issued visas to a some of Jan’s immediate clients.

-Word of mouth referrals resulted in a number of enquiries and before long, Jan was processing large numbers of visas.
-Unfortunately, this drew the attention of the regulator, who was of the view that, while the processing of a small number of visa applications was desirable (insofar as this gave the appearance that the regulator and the government were prepared to permit a small number of departures), the processing of “too many” was not.
+Word of mouth referrals resulted in an influx of enquiries and before long, Jan was processing large numbers of visas.
+Unfortunately, this drew the attention of the legal regulator, who was of the view that, while the processing of a small number of visa applications was desirable (insofar as this gave the appearance that the legal regulator and the government were prepared to permit a small number of departures), the processing of “too many” was not.

-Jan was advised by the regulator that his activities were not legal, but when Jan challenged the legal basis of the regulator’s assertions no more was said on the issue.
+Jan was advised by the legal regulator that his activities were no longer acceptable, but when Jan challenged the legal basis of the regulator’s assertions no more was said on the issue.
 Encouraged by the regulator’s apparent acceptance of his arguments, and the regulator’s withdrawal from discussion on the matter, Jan continued to provide this service to his clients.